jwillage/nbcfail/nbc_fail.md

 4 of those replies were in fact to #nbcfail tweets.
 They reply "The race is LIVE tonight on @NBC, in Primetime" (twice) and "WATCH LIVE HERE: https://t.co/RMGFoodRbX" (twice).
 So out of 29,191 complaints, of which 1,571 were directly addressed to them, @nbc/\@NBCOlympics replied to 4 of them, or 0.01%.
 Given the volume of tweets, I wouldn't expect a reply to each of them, but I'm curious why they chose the 4 (and only 4) that they did.

 For context, let's compare that to the recent computer outage that caused Delta to cancel hundreds of flights.
 There wasn't a particular hashtag in this situation, and we can't just take every tweet which mentions @delta.
-So our dataset will consist of all tweets directed to @Delta and @DeltaAssist on August 8th and 9th[^3], under the assumption that most of these represent people needing assistance.
+So our dataset consists of all tweets directed to @Delta and @DeltaAssist on August 8th and 9th[^3], under the assumption that most of these represent people needing assistance.